SFBBOs FAQs

 Who is SFBBO?

-We are a small non-profit organization, founded in 1981 in Milpitas, CA, with the mission to conserve birds and their habitats through science and outreach.
+We are a small non-profit organization, founded in 1981 in Milpitas, CA, with the mission to promote sustainability in the Bay Area and beyond by engaging communities with avian science, habitat conservation, and education.

-We are a small non-profit organization, founded in 1981 in Milpitas, CA, with the mission to conserve birds and their habitats through science and outreach.
+We are a small non-profit organization, founded in 1981 in Milpitas, CA, with the mission to promote sustainability in the Bay Area and beyond by engaging communities with avian science, habitat conservation, and education.

 What does SFBBO do?